 Ari played the title character in My Name Is Asher Lev, the acclaimed off-Broadway play based on Chaim Potok’s novel about a painting prodigy struggling to reconcile his artistic vision with his Orthodox Jewish upbringing and community.
 He performed the role of Asher Lev 363 times over 11 months at the Westside Theater in midtown Manhattan, in what the New York Times called “a haunting performance as a child who grows into a man, suffering the torture of a talent that offends the world into which he was born.”
 The play won the Outer Critic's Circle Award for Outstanding New Off-Broadway Play.

-In January of 2020, The Theater at the 14th Street Y will be presenting Ari's first play, Scenes From Childhood.
+In January of 2020, The Theater at the 14th Street Y presented Ari's first play, Scenes From Childhood.
 Set against the backdrop of the AIDS crisis in New York City, Scene's From Childhood brings to life a family of performers wrestling with ambition, tragedy and the stories we tell about who we are.
 Using multiple media, including live VHS video and several piano pieces from the Romantic era, the play spans two generations and thirty years, as Ari portrays the two main characters based on himself and his late father, the concert pianist Natan Brand.

 To check Ari's availability, click here or on the Contact menu above.